Men and women shall have equal rights.Art. 3 of the Basic Law for the Federal Republic of Germany

 - Access to internships, dissertations, and doctoral topics in small and medium-sized companies with the PraktikumsInfoBörse [de]

 The University of Stuttgart puts special emphasis on supporting its students and staff to the greatest extent possible in balancing studies and work with family life.
 Since 2003, it has implemented family-supportive measures and is a certified family-friendly university since 2012.
-Uni & Family Service stands ready to help all those belonging to the university.
-Furthermore, they provide information, give advice and offer counselling.
+Uni & Family Service stands ready to help.

 The female staff of the Gender Equality Office counsel students and scientist of the University of Stuttgart on a confidential basis concerning the following topics.
 Please contact us.